 If you are considering filing for a divorce in North Carolina, it can be helpful to understand the process beforehand so that you know what to expect.
 A divorce can be relatively straightforward or complex, depending on the circumstances.
 Most divorces require the couple to sort out a number of issues, including:

 If the couple can agree on these issues in a divorce, the process can go forward relatively quickly.
 However, if there are disputes, the divorce could take much longer to be finalized.
-Talk to your experienced North Carolina family law attorney about the process for filing for a divorce, your options, and how to make the divorce as painless as possible for you and your children.
+Talk to us about the process for filing for a divorce and how to make the divorce process as painless as possible for you and your children.

 Overview of Divorce Process in North Carolina